ghostfreeman/volcanolairwebsigh/content/jobs/animator.md

 * Bachelor's degree in Computer Science, Game Development, the Arts, or a related field
 * 2+ years of experience in 3D Animation
-* Strong knowledge and background with applications like Houdini, Maya, and Blender
+* Strong knowledge and background with applications like Houdini, Maya, Cinema4D, and Blender
 * Experience in creating 3D games
 * Experience with animation systems in Unity and Godot game engines
 * Ability to work independently and as part of a team
-* Excellent problem-solving and debugging skills
 * Strong written and verbal communication skills

 ### And these won't hurt either